-Imagery and Symbolism in "A Portrait of the Artist as a Young Man"
+Form and Symbolism in "A Portrait of the Artist as a Young Man"

-There are various forms from which an artist may choose--lyrical, epical, or dramatic.
-No matter which form is ultimately employed by the artist, images are necessarily presented: this is part of the art.
+There are various forms from which an artist may choose—lyrical, epical, or dramatic.
+No matter which form is ultimately employed by the artist, images are necessarily presented: This is part of the art.

-James Joyce is noted for his use of imagery in his literary masterpiece "A Portrait of the Artist as a Young Man."
-We will discuss a few of the significant images he uses: water, bridges, birds, stars (and light), and woman--more particularly, woman as mother figure.
+James Joyce is noted for his use of imagery in his literary masterpiece A Portrait of the Artist as a Young Man.
+We will discuss a few of the significant images he uses: water, bridges, birds, stars (and light), and woman—more particularly, the woman as mother figure.

 However, we must look beyond the repugnant representations to realize that despite these intended negative connotations, water in literature is usually representative of birth or rebirth: the fluid environment that is the home of the fetus in the womb.
 The water images, while numerous, are best represented by the occasion of Stephen's encountering the girl sea-bathing: it is the beginning of his realization of his destiny in life.

 Bridges are as important to Joyce as the water they cover.
 In literature, they are often symbolic of a new beginning, a venture dared.
 In this way, bridges can represent the idea of birth as much as water does.
 Stephen is often seen crossing a bridge when a new insight comes to him.
 One such instance is just before he happens on the bird-girl.

 Literal birds appear in the novel at least once; for example, when Stephen watches birds wheeling and circling.
-He decides it is to fly away from Ireland--something he himself will do at the book's close.
+He decides it is to fly away from Ireland—something he himself will do at the book's close.
 By this we see that the "escape" image carries through as much as the spiritual experience with the bird-girl.

 However, Stephen imagines lice like bright things (i.e., "stars") falling to the earth from heaven.
 His artist's mind analogously creates figures of light and heavenliness even from lice; they may said to be stars, heavenly objects, symbols of his aspiration and the pursuit of Light and Truth to which artists devote themselves.

 In another key scene, Stephen stands and watches the stars come out after the wading girl's departure.
 This moment is the crossroads of his artistic existence.
 It is no coincidence that nearly every important image previously discussed appears in this scene as well.